nishanrajmulik1/Microsoft-Hybrid-AD-XDR-Sentinel-Project/README.md

 ## 📌 Overview

+## Educational Context

+This project was completed as part of my Cybersecurity studies and as part of my independent professional development.
+It focuses on hybrid identity security, cloud-based threat detection, and the Security Operations Centre (SOC) monitoring using Microsoft security technologies.

 This project demonstrates a hybrid identity and security monitoring setup using:

 - 🧠 **Azure AD Connect** (Hybrid AD join)